Shingrix: The New Adjuvanted Recombinant Herpes Zoster Vaccine

 Objectives: To review the immunogenicity, efficacy, and safety of the herpes zoster subunit vaccine (HZ/su) for use in adult patients for the prevention of shingles.
 Data Sources: A literature search through PubMed was conducted (June 2008 to October 2017) using the terms shingles vaccine and varicella zoster virus.
 References from retrieved articles and the prescribing information were also reviewed for any additional material.
 Study Selection/Data Extraction: The literature search was limited to human studies published in English.
 Randomized controlled, multicenter trials were reviewed and included to evaluate the safety and efficacy of HZ/su.
 Literature on the epidemiology and pathology of herpes zoster virus infections and recommendations from the Advisory Committee on Immunization Practices (ACIP) were also reviewed.
 Data Synthesis: HZ/su is a new adjuvanted recombinant vaccine approved by the Food and Drug Administration for the prevention of herpes zoster in adults 50 years of age and older.
 HZ/su significantly reduced the risk of developing herpes zoster by more than 90% as compared with placebo and displayed a comparable adverse effect profile.
 The most common local adverse events were injection site pain, redness, and swelling, and the most common systemic adverse events were myalgia, fatigue, and headache.
 The ACIP recommends the routine use of HZ/su as the preferred vaccine for the prevention of herpes zoster in immunocompetent adults 50 years of age and older.
 Conclusions: Based on published immunogenicity, efficacy, and safety data, as well as the recent recommendations by the ACIP, HZ/su should be included on both hospital and community pharmacy formularies and recommended to all immunocompetent patients older than 50 years to prevent herpes zoster.

 James, Stephanie F.; Chahine, Elias B.; Sucher, Allana J.; and Hanna, Cassandra, "Shingrix: The New Adjuvanted Recombinant Herpes Zoster Vaccine" (2018).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 326.